enderNakamoto/ember_shield/README.md

 We're building a **decentralized parametric fire insurance** solution on **Flare Network**, leveraging FDC's JsonAPI attestation type and satellite data from NASA's FRMS API.
 Our smart contracts and trusted oracles deliver **instant, transparent, and fair** payouts to communities in extreme wildfire zones—areas where traditional insurers have withdrawn.

 > **Hackathon MVP:** a proof-of-concept to showcase the flexibility and speed of our framework—not a finished product, but a glimpse of what's coming.
+Alot of the functionalities are a WIP

+> Note: I couldn’t get test USDC on Flare, so I deployed a mock ERC20 for testing; the protocol works with any stablecoin, using USDC only as a placeholder.

 ## Why It Matters